 It was hard work just getting our house prepped for limewash, because we had to paint all the wood trim and repair a few places of wood rot.
 So while I was eager to dive right in, I needed lots of patience to get to the fun and easy part!

-But, boy oh boy – the result’s worth waiting for!
+But, boy oh boy – the results are worth waiting for!
 Here are some helpful tips if you are considering an exterior Limewash application.